Oulu-IMEDS/DeepKnee/README.md

 # Authors
 The whole package was built by Aleksei Tiulpin (@lext).
-Egor Panfilov (@soupault) has built most of DeepKnee v1: https://github.com/MIPT-Oulu/DeepKnee-web (RIP).
+Egor Panfilov (@soupault) has built most of DeepKnee v1: https://github.com/MIPT-Oulu/DeepKnee-web (archived).
 The current version of DeepKnee uses only the UI from the previous version.

 # Disclaimer